Ls-Dai/exercise-nlp/README.md

 `Flask/app/model/` is the model directory, it is about model training, evaluation.

-`Flask/app/dataset/` is the dataset directory for model training and evaluation. `train_test_split.py` is used to split the original dataset `exercise_data.json`.
+`Flask/app/dataset/` is the dataset directory for model training and evaluation.

 `Flask/app/dataset/saved_models` contains the saved models.

 `Flask/app/views.py` contains the server processing code, which would read the saved models from `Flask/app/dataset/saved_models` and do inference.

+`Flask/app/model/utils.py` provides lots of functions handling vocab build, labels build and train-test split.

+`Flask/app/model/main.py` provides entrance to run scripts.

 ## Model Performance